michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0032.md

 - v: make a vow; promise
 - v: dedicate to a deity by a vow
 ### Family
-vow: vowed, vower, vowing, vows+;vower: vowers
+- vow: vowed, vower, vowing, vows+
+- vower: vowers
 ### Examples
 - Rather than vague vows to get in shape, resolve to walk half an hour every day after dinner.
 - Although satisfied with the ruling, Chen vowed to continue legal challenges to force an apology.